 My favourite herbal medicines are those that are both food and medicine.
-And pomegranates are just that.
-So, during this week of Christmas I wanted to talk about this most Christmassy of fruits.
+And pomegranate is just that.
+So, during this week of Christmas, I want to talk about this most Christmassy of fruits.

 Pomegranate is an exotic fruit.
-Well known for it’s gorgeous deep red seeds and delicious flavour.
-But did you know pomegranate has incredible health benefits too?
+Well known for its gorgeous deep red seeds and delicious flavour.
+But did you know it has incredible health benefits too?

 The pomegranate grew originally in the Himalayas and the Middle East.
 But people spread the tree to other places.
 It grew in The Hanging Gardens of Babylon and is mentioned in the Bible.
-It was known to the ancient Egyptians and Greeks.
-And used as a remedy for digestive problems in Ayurvedic medicine for hundreds of years.
+Not only was it known to the ancient Egyptians and Greeks.
+But it was also used as a remedy for digestive problems in Ayurvedic medicine for hundreds of years.

-Now pomegranates are grown in many parts of the world.
+Now they are grown in many parts of the world.
 And researchers are learning about its many potential medicinal uses.
 It turns out that almost every part of the tree has medicinal properties.
-Seed, pulp, fruit rind, flower, root and bark.
-Pomegranate is eaten fresh, or juiced, dried, and even fermented into wine.
+Including seed, pulp, fruit rind, flower, root and bark.
+In fact, pomegranate can be enjoyed fresh, or juiced, dried, and even fermented into wine.

 The juice has powerful antioxidant properties.
 Much more than other fruit juices such as black cherry, cranberry, blueberry or grape.
 It even has more antioxidant capacity than red wine or green tea.

-There is a lot of research on the potential health benefits of pomegranate for a wide range of health issues.
-With a lot of interest in pomegranate’s ability to reduce heart disease risk factors.
+There is a lot of research on the potential health benefits of this fruit for a wide range of health issues.
+With a lot of interest in its ability to reduce heart disease risk factors.
 Initial studies suggest an ability to prevent or treat cardiovascular diseases.
 Risk factors such as high blood pressure and high cholesterol were significantly reduced.
 With most of the evidence from animal studies at the moment.

 There is a tradition of use of pomegranate for diabetes and metabolic syndrome.
 Modern research supports this.
-Pomegranate demonstrates a blood sugar lowering effect whilst increasing insulin sensitivity.
-A glass of pomegranate juice daily, for twelve weeks helped people with type 2 diabetes.
+Studies show a blood sugar lowering effect whilst increasing insulin sensitivity.
+A glass of the juice daily, for twelve weeks, helped people with type 2 diabetes.
 Their blood inflammatory markers significantly improved compared to controls.
 In another study, pomegranate flowers reduced markers of fatty liver in diabetic rats.

 But that is not all… Pomegranates are strongly antimicrobial.
 They help your body to fight bacterial, viral and fungal infections.
 This could be incredibly important as more bacteria become resistant to current antibiotics.
-The studies suggest that pomegranate kills pathogenic bacteria.
-But may promote the growth of beneficial strains of gut bacteria.
+The studies suggest that this amazing fruit kills disease-causing bacteria.
+But may also promote the growth of beneficial strains of gut bacteria.

 Pomegranate is effective against several species of bacteria, including some multi-drug resistant strains: